-2ET Class Assembly - Wednesday 1st May
+2ET Class Assembly - Wednesday 2nd April

-Class 3ELT visit to library
+3ELT visit to library - Thursday 24th April

 SCHOOL OFFICE